cypress-io/cypress-documentation/content/api/commands/session.md

 )
 ```

-Data can become invalidated over time.
+Sessions can become invalidated over time.
 For example, a user may only be authenticated for a finite duration after which the user must authenticate again.
 This expiration or invalidation can result in flaky tests.
 To remedy this, Cypress invokes `validate` on the session before using it.
 If the session is valid (`validate` returns `true`), then it will be used as is.
 Otherwise, if the session is invalid (`validate` returns `false`), then Cypress will execute the setup function first.

 ### `exclude` (`object`)